 My mom always grew really grass in our Easter baskets when we were kids, and I assumed it was complicated and difficult, like so much of what she did.
 (For instance: making yogurt from scratch, never once buying a can of beans, and sewing the hair on our Waldorf dolls until 3:00 a.m. on Christmas mornings.)

 Turns out, making an Easter basket with real grass isn’t difficult.
 Even we over-scheduled modern moms can pull it off relatively last minute!

 Here’s a video from a few years ago where we show you what to do to grow your own real Easter grass.
 All you need to purchase are wheat grass berries and some potting soil.
 And there still is totally time to do it this year.

 As an alternative, you can buy these kits that include everything you need to grow some real Easter grass, plus natural dyes.

 Natural Easter Egg Dyes

 When we were kids, my mom dyed our Easter eggs with, like, actual onion skins and cabbage.
 And my dad always blew out the eggs and did fancy Ukranian-style decorations.
 I assume it goes without saying that this isn’t happening in my house.

 These natural dyes from Eco-Kids are my favorite.

-Made from eco-friendly rubber wood with child-safe stains, the nontoxic puzzle enhances problem solving and storytelling skills.
+Made from eco-friendly rubber wood with child-safe stains, this egg matching game is perfect for kids two and older.

 I’m also a fan of the wooden animals from Holtztiger.